Milk first or last? The Science, The Stories…and the Slurping!

 The debate of whether milk should be added last or first got a fresh impetus when George Orwell, the celebrated English novelist, published an essay titled A Nice Cup of Tea in the London Evening Standard on 12th January, 1946.
 In this much referenced and oft-quoted essay, Orwell discussed the fine art of making a cup of tea, and even laid down 11 rules, “…every one of which I regard as golden”.

 It is precisely the tenth golden rule which stirred up a fresh controversy.
-Contrary to the upper-class, aristocratic and elitist social norms, Orwell openly advocated that milk should be added last, upsetting many refined and blue-blooded gentlemen!
+Contrary to the upper-class, aristocratic and elitist social norms, Orwell openly advocated that milk should be added last, upsetting many refined and blue-gentlemen!
 He proclaimed :

 Tenthly, one should pour tea into the cup first.
 This is one of the most controversial points of all; indeed in every family in Britain there are probably two schools of thought on the subject.
 The milk-first school can bring forward some fairly strong arguments, but I maintain that my own argument is unanswerable.
 This is that, by putting the tea in first and stirring as one pours, one can exactly regulate the amount of milk whereas one is liable to put in too much milk if one does it the other way round.